-No independent third-party verification; No legal or regulated definition Farmers cannot legally sell milk or eggs from dairy animals and laying birds treated with antibiotics for human consumption for a specified period, so this label claim is misleading.
-No hormones added/ administered for pork or poultry
+No independent third-party verification; No legal or regulated definition for pork or poultry

+Farmers cannot legally sell milk or eggs from dairy animals and laying birds treated with antibiotics for human consumption for a specified period, so this label claim is misleading.

+No hormones added/ administered

-Definition by USDA Food Safety and Inspection Service (FSIS): Hormones are not allowed in raising hogs or poultry.
-Therefore, the claim "no hormones added" cannot be used on the labels of pork or poultry unless it is followed by a statement that says "Federal regulations prohibit the use of hormones."
+Hormones are not allowed in raising hogs or poultry.
+Therefore, the claim

+"no hormones added" cannot be used on the labels of pork or poultry unless it is followed by a statement that says "Federal regulations prohibit the use of hormones."

 Although hormones cannot be used for raising hogs or poultry, some companies still use this label claim to make it appear their products are different from others or that the company is making a special concession to animal welfare or human health.
 The reality is that any pork or poultry product could utilize this label claim.
 Although the company is legally required to include text saying "federal regulations prohibit the use of hormones," this wording often appears in very small lettering at the bottom of the label.

-No hormones added/ administered for beef and dairy cattle
+No hormones added/ administered

+for beef and dairy cattle

-Definition by USDA Food Safety and Inspection Service (FSIS): The term "no hormones administered" may be approved for use on the label of beef products if sufficient documentation is provided to the Agency by the producer showing no hormones have been used in raising the animals.
+The term "no hormones administered" may be approved for use on the label of beef products if sufficient documentation is provided to the Agency by the producer showing no hormones have been used in raising the animals.

 Hormones are commonly used in the commercial farming of animals such as cattle to speed the growth rate or increase milk production.
-(In dairy cattle, see rBST/ rGBH free.)
+(In dairy cattle, see rBST/rGBH free.)
 Although USDA is accountable for proper use of this claim, there is no independent third-party verification system in place.
-Non-GMO Project Verified